nickchomey/ddev-cloudflare/README.md

 * `ddev cloudflare connect` - (re)connects a Cloudflare Tunnel to the local server.
     * This only needs to be run once - as all traffic for all projects and domains will go through a single tunnel.
     * It is run automaticallly when you initially `install`, but can be re-run to change the configuration
-* `ddev cloudflare serve` - Run this from within a DDEV project to set up new tunnel routes for that project's hostnames/fqdns
+* `ddev cloudflare serve [list|add|remove]` - Run this from within a DDEV project to manage tunnel routes for that project's fqdns
+    * list - Lists the fqdns for the current project and whether they are being served by Cloudflare Tunnel
-    * It will prompt you for fqdns(s) to link to the DDEV project.
-It automatically sets the `additional_fqdns` field in the project's `config.yaml`, and also sets up any required DNS records (or clears unused ones).
+    * add - Adds new Cloudflare Tunnel Routes for this project.
+It will prompt you for fqdns(s) to link to the DDEV project.
+It automatically sets the `additional_fqdns` field in the project's `config.yaml`, and also sets up any required DNS records.
+It will then restart the project.
-    * It will then restart the project, and you should be able to access the project from any public fqdns that you set - Cloudflare Tunnels and DDEV Traefik Router will handle it all.
+    * remove - Removes existing Cloudflare Tunnel Routes for this project.
+It will prompt you for fqdns(s) to remove from Cloudflare Tunnel and DNS records.
+It will not remove them from the  `additional_fqdns` field in the project's `config.yaml`

 ## Help Needed
 This has only been tested on Ubuntu 24.04 in WSL2.
 However, code is in place to install and configure everything for other Linux Distros, macOS, and Windows.
 I assume that it does not work perfectly (or perhaps even at all) - in particular setting up `cloudflared` to run as a [system service](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/configure-tunnels/local-management/as-a-service/).